Let me guess – never? Well, there’s a reason why software teams have long declared this application development approach, known...

 3. Development Team

-As scrum operates on a schedule or short-fixed schedule releases (known as sprints), the Development Team can do everything within the boundaries of the project to meet the goal in this timeline.
+As Scrum operates on a schedule or short-fixed schedule releases known as Sprints, the Development Team can do everything within the project’s boundaries to meet the goal in this timeline.

 8 best practices to follow during scrum testing

 1. Have a single engineer run the test.